ESPboy-edu/ESPboy_ESPert/README.md

 # ESPboy ESPert port of the games

-www.espboy.com
+This is a fork of the original ESPert library for www.espboy.com project

 Please note that library was not ported to provide full functionality.
-It was a little bit modified to play games from the example on ESPboy.
+It was a little bit modified to have fun with playing games on ESPboy.

+List of games:
+- Flappy Bird
+- PacMan
+- Octopus
+- Breakout

-You have to
+You have to:
 1. Download this library and rename its folder to "ESPert"
 2. Install this library to your Arduino IDE
 3. Compile the file with games "_9100_Game_All_in_One_ed.ino" from the "example" folder